universal-meaning-map/ipld-mindmap-old-readme/README.md

 ## Mindmap
 We like the idea of mindmap, a tool that allows to organize information in the way that your brain works and not in a simplified way restricted by a user interface or a data structure.

 [The wikpedia entry](https://en.wikipedia.org/wiki/Mind_map) says that mindmaps are hierachical and around a single concept.
-Our aproach is more generic.
-We want a tool to organize our brain, and this implies non hierachical structures.
+We're not making a reference to this exact concept, although it shares a lot of points in common.

 ## Original specs

 - [ ] Create a tool that would allow to represent what you could do in a analog mindmap, but in a digital format.
 - [ ] The main goal is to design and justifiy the correct data structure.
-    - [ ] It needs to work on a global domain.
+    - [] It needs to work on a global domain.
 This means that two different mindmaps pointing to the same concept should converge if put together
     - [ ] It extends [IPLD](https://ipld.io/)
     - [ ] As simple as possible
     - [ ] As generic as possible (can cover as many usecases as possible)